Szymon556/SPI-MASTER-VHDL/README.md

 ### TODO
 - Currently implemented SPI mode: Mode 0 (CPOL=0, CPHA=0)
 - Additional SPI modes (1–3) can be added with minor extensions to the control FSM and clock generation logic

+The current implementation focuses on a clean and extendable architecture rather than full feature coverage.